What types of psychotherapy does Dr. Haxter provide?

 Dr. Haxter enjoys therapeutic work with elementary-aged children, adolescents and young adults experiencing a variety of difficulties, including anxiety, depression, and conduct problems.
 Dr. Haxter has experience providing direct social skills instruction to individuals with autism spectrum disorders who are struggling with social integration and peer acceptance.
 He has also worked extensively with:

 children and adolescents experiencing parental separation or divorce

-gay and transgender youths struggling with adjustment issues
+gay and transgender youth struggling with adjustment issues

-boys and young men who are reluctant to treatment
+boys and young men who are reluctant to engage in treatment